NotaInutilis/Super-SEO-Spam-Suppressor/sources/domains/Content farms/Automated content/README.md

 It's all pure content: empty, soulless, about everything at once, yet saying nothing at all.
+An incoherent mess of articles on a lot of barely related topics.
 Probably AI automated, the very worst use of WordPress.